raspiblitz/raspiblitz/FAQ.md

 Next, download the "signature file" for the SD card image.
 It's the same download link as for the image file - just added a `.sig` at the end.
 You should also always find the download link for the signature file in the README right below the image download link following the `SIGNATURE` link.

-If you know have all the three elements needed - the imported public key, the image signature and the image file itself - you can verify the download with:
+If you now have all the three elements needed - the imported public key, the image signature and the image file itself - you can verify the download with:

 ```
 gpg --verify [SIGNATURE-FILE] [IMAGE-FILE]